-- A person suspected or known to the government as being a terrorist is not issued a 534 credential.
-535 • No substitution occurs in the identity proofing process.
-More specifically, the 536 individual who appears for identity proofing and whose fingerprints are checked 537 against databases is the person to whom the credential is issued.
-538 • No credential is issued unless requested by the proper authority.
-539 • A credential remains serviceable only up to its expiration date.
-More precisely, a 540 revocation process exists such that expired or invalidated credentials are swiftly 541 revoked.
-542 • A single corrupt official in the process may not issue a credential with an incorrect 543 identity or to a person not entitled to the credential.
-544 • An issued credential is not duplicated or forged.
-545 - An issued credential is not modified by an unauthorized entity.
+- Fraudulent identity source documents are not accepted as genuine or unaltered. - A person suspected or known to the government as being a terrorist is not issued a credential. - No substitution occurs in the identity proofing process.
+More specifically, the individual who appears for identity proofing and whose fingerprints are checked against databases is the person to whom the credential is issued. - No credential is issued unless requested by the proper authority. - A credential remains serviceable only up to its expiration date. - A process exists to invalidate, revoke, or destroy credentials when the cardholder loses eligibility or when the credential is lost, stolen, or compromised. - A single corrupt official in the process cannot issue a credential with an incorrect identity or to a person not entitled to the credential. - An issued credential is not duplicated or forged. - An issued credential is not modified by an unauthorized entity.

-547 2.2 Credentialing Requirements
+2.2 Credentialing Requirements